sameerdash2/concert-mapper/BUILD.md

 1. Install required packages: `pip install -r requirements.txt`
 1. Copy `.env.example` to a new file `.env`
 1. In `.env`, fill in your setlist.fm API key
-1. *(optional)* To show artist images, add a [fanart.tv API key](https://fanarttv.docs.apiary.io/) to `.env`.
+1. *(optional)* To show artist images, [create a new app](https://developer.spotify.com/documentation/web-api/concepts/apps) on Spotify for Developers and add the credentials to `.env`: the Client ID and the Client Secret.
 If not added, artists will display with a default profile picture.
 1. Run the app: `flask run`

 The backend API will run at `http://localhost:8000`.